Random Harvest: Plot summary

 Rainier goes on to disclose to Harrison that Kitty was to die soon after.
 Meantime, war is on the horizon, and Harrison and Rainier spend time together going to music halls and working.
 On a lark, they go see an old-fashioned vaudeville show, and something about it sparks a vague memory in Rainier.
 He starts to remember things, including being in a hospital in Melbury, a north London outer suburb.
-He and Harrison drive there, where he finds the asylum he was in during the final days of World War I.
+He and Harrison drive there, where he finds the asylum he was in during the final days of the First World War.

 The encounter causes Rainier's memory to flood back.
 He remembers his life in the hospital, where he had been deposited after being released from a German prison hospital as an unknown soldier.
 Escaping from the asylum as the end of the Great War is being celebrated, he goes into Melbury, where he is rescued by a young woman just as he is on the point of being reported.
 Feeling poorly, he is helped by the young woman – Paula Ridgeway – to a nearby hotel, The Owl, where she is staying.
 Now assigned the pseudonym of 'Smith', he takes on odd jobs at the hotel, guarded by 'Biffer', the ex-boxer and landlord.
 It is not long before his whereabouts become known to the hospital.
 Although Paula sends him away before he is caught, they soon meet up again at a revue in which she is appearing.
 She arranges a job with the travelling troupe of actors, and they grow closer.
 After an abortive stage appearance of his own and a brief resumption of his mental illness in which he assaults a man in the street, 'Smith' escapes to a small village named Beachings Over.
 Paula easily tracks him down, however, and aware that the authorities may still be pursuing him after the assault, they move to London, where they are befriended by Blampied, a kindly parson.
 'Smith' and Paula marry and Smith starts to help the parson in his work.
 Smith discovers a flair for writing, and Blampied, knowing the editor of a newspaper in Liverpool, sends some of Smith's writings to him.
 Impressed, the editor asks 'Smith' to come and see him.
 'Smith' arrives in Liverpool, but slips whilst crossing the street in the rain and is knocked unconscious.

 These recollections prompt Rainier to become more determined than ever to find out what happened after his blackout in Liverpool, above all to locate Paula.
 He goes off to search and Harrison returns to the Rainier home, where he encounters Mrs. Rainier.
 He outlines what has taken place.
 She takes Harrison for a drive, then "threaded the winding gravel roads over the estate to an exit I had not known of before..."
 They wind up in Beachings Over and spot Rainier's car.
 Mrs. Rainier and Harrison find Charles up on a hillside.
 The closing line reveals that Mrs. Rainier is in fact Paula.